eolementhe/guide/guide.md

   - ***Protocol*** : ftp / sftp / ftps
   - ***Port number*** : number of the ftp port (21 - ftp / 22 - sftp)
   - ***Choose a folder*** : if a specific folder is needed (leave empty if you want to choose the default folder)
-  - ***SSH private key*** : optional - `only needed for sftp connection with private key`.
+  - ***SSH private key*** : Optional - `only needed for sftp connection with private key`.
 Private key and public key must be generated before.
-Eolementhe don't generate SSH key pair.
-You can use 'ssh-keygen' on Windows, putty or openssh for create an SSH key pair.
-The Private key must be imported in Eolementhe, paste it in the SFTP form in `SSH private key` field.
+Eolementhe doesn't generate SSH key pair.
+You can use 'ssh-keygen' on Windows, putty or openssh to create an SSH key pair.
+The Private key must be imported in Eolementhe, in the SFTP form `SSH private key` field.
 The public key must be added to your sftp server.
-After the configuration in Eolementhe, we advise you to remove the private key generated on your computer.
+After the configuration in Eolementhe, for security reason, we advise you to remove the private key generated on your computer.

 ![workflow-ftp-watch-folder-3](images/workflow-ftp-watch-folder-3.png)

 After you can click on `Test connection`.
-You can see a green popup if connection is successful.
+You can see a green popup if the connection is successful.

 ![workflow-ftp-export](images/workflow-ftp-success.png)